nolanbconaway/pitchfork-2022/readme.md

 This is _much_ faster than doing everything serially.
 I ran into database locking issues when doing everything concurrently; so this is probably the fastest option.
 In the current state it ran in ~10s with 32 processes on 24k reviews.

 See the Data Model section for info on the schema.

+### 3a.
+Test the SQLite data

+- Script: `python -m scraper.test_sqlite`

+There are two places where I wish I had managed the data models with DBT, and this is one ([this is the other](scraper/sql/readme.md)).
+The idea is to run some small tests on the final SQLite data that might not be easy/possible to do in Pydantic while loading the data from the reviews.
+In practice the code reads like a weird combo of unit testing and DBT testing.
+This pains me but not enough to set up a DBT profile.